sanchitdilipjain/aws-application-migration-service/docs/index.md

         <img src="images/image5.png" class="inline"/>

      4. Next we will add source servers to AWS Application Migration Service, install the AWS Application Migration Service Replication Agent on them.
 Download the agent installer with the wget command of the Linux source server.
-This wget command will download the Agent installer file - ``aws-replication-installer-init.py`` onto your server.
+This wget command will download the Agent installer file - ``aws-replication-installer-init.py`` onto the server.

         The Agent installer follows the following format:

         ``https://aws-application-migration-service-<region>.s3.amazonaws.com/latest/linux/aws-replication-installer-init.py``

-        Replace <region> with the AWS Region into which you are replicating, and the following is an example of the full wget command for us-east-1:
+        Replace <region> with the AWS Region into which we are replicating, and the following is an example of the full wget command for us-east-2:

-        ``wget -O ./aws-replication-installer-init.py https://aws-application-migration-service-us-east-1.s3.amazonaws.com/latest/linux/aws-replication-installer-init.py``
+        ``wget -O ./aws-replication-installer-init.py https://aws-application-migration-service-us-east-2.s3.amazonaws.com/latest/linux/aws-replication-installer-init.py``

         The command line will indicate when the installer has been successfully downloaded